diegoeis/eis-granola-sync/README.md

 - **Custom Properties System**: Define custom YAML properties for all synced notes
 - **Dynamic Placeholders**: Use `{attendees}`, `{participants}` or `{date}` for dynamic content
 - **Date Formatting**: Customize how `{date}` placeholders are formatted in titles and properties
-- **Timezone Handling**: Uses local timezone instead of UTC to prevent date shift issues
+- **Timezone Handling**: Uses simple string manipulation instead of timezone conversion to prevent date shift issues
 - **Email Name Formatting**: Convert emails like `john.doe@company.com` to `[[John Doe]]`
 - **List Generation**: Automatically create YAML lists from comma-separated values